 (d) the evaluation criteria used during the assessment.]

 [5.
-Before submission of the performance assessment report, the Contractor shall conduct a consultation on a draft performance assessment report in accordance with regulation11.]
+Before submission of the performance assessment report, the Contractor shall conduct a consultation on a draft performance assessment report in accordance with regulations 93bis and 93ter.]

-6. The Commission shall review the performance assessment report in accordance with the applicable Standard and taking into account the Guidelines. [within 60 Days of receipt of such report and comments].
-The Commission may, where necessary and appropriate, consult external competent, independent experts in its review of the performance assessment.
+6. The Commission shall review the performance assessment report in accordance with the applicable Standard and taking into account the Guidelines. [[within 60 Days of receipt of such report and comments]]. []

 7. Where the Commission upon review of the report, considers the performance assessment to be unsatisfactory or the report submitted to be inadequate, the Commission may, after providing the Contractor with a reasonable opportunity to address any inadequacies, require the Contractor to: